Cruise Contract (AU)

 Holland America Line/We/Our/Us means Carnival plc, and where the context permits, includes the Carrier.
 Carrier means Holland America Line N.V. in its capacity as General Partner of Cruiseport Curaçao C.V.
-You are entering into this contract with Carnival plc trading as Holland America Line, ARBN 107 998 443
+You means you and all guests in your booking.
+You are entering into this contract with Carnival plc trading as Holland America Line, ARBN 107 998 443.

-If we are unable to operate in accordance with our published itinerary, we may in some circumstances offer you assistance or compensation in accordance with clause 25.
+If We are unable to operate in accordance with Our published itinerary, We may in some circumstances offer You assistance or compensation in accordance with clause 12.